3-year-old dies on Texas bus sending migrants to Chicago

 “State-sanctioned kidnapping is not a public policy choice, it is immoral and disgusting,” California Attorney General Rob Bonta said in a statement that month.

 At least four migrant children have died in federal custody this year.
-An eight-year-old child with a heart condition and sickle cell anemia died while in custody of US Customs and Border Protection in May.
-An internal investigation revealed the failures of contracted personnel at the US-Mexico border to seek medical aid despite pleas from the child’s mother, and a total lack of protocol for border agents to assess medical needs for children arriving at the southern border.
+An eight-year-old child with a heart condition and sickle cell anemia died while in the custody of US Customs and Border Protection in May.
+An internal investigation revealed the failures of contracted personnel at the US-Mexico border to seek medical aid despite pleas from the child’s mother, and a total lack of protocol for border agents to assess the medical needs of children arriving at the southern border.

-The Independent has requested comment from the White House, the Abbott administration and Illinois Governor JB Pritzker.
+The Independent has requested comment from the White House and Illinois Governor JB Pritzker.

+Governor Abbott’s office has directed requests for comment to the Texas Division of Emergency Management.

 Join our commenting forum